-Waymark Genealogy can work from the information that you currently have, even if you know very little about your British or Irish roots.
-We use primary sources - original documents - to compile family histories and draw up family trees.
-We are equally happy to support you in your own research, making visits to archives, libraries and cemeteries on your behalf.
+I use primary sources - original documents - to compile family histories and draw up family trees.
+I am equally happy to support you in your own research - fact checking, problem solving, making visits to archives, libraries and cemeteries on your behalf.

 Please do look at the range of genealogy and research services available - from full family histories and trees to smaller individual tasks, such as research for a report about one person in the style of the BBC's 'Who Do You Think You Are?' programme, or the tracing of an individual serviceman's military career, including forward reconstruction (tracing descendants and finding missing people) if required.